 Reporting a Barrier

-Campus testing sites have all been made accessible in accordance with the ADA.
+Campus testing sites are accessible in accordance with the ADA.
 However, if you experience a barrier, please report a barrier to the ADA Coordinator at firstname.lastname@example.org and alert an employee or volunteer at the testing center.
-If you need to come to the front of the line to be tested without waiting in line or request a chair to sit on due to your disability or medical condition, sites are happy to help.
+If you need to come to the front of the line to be tested without waiting in line or request a chair to sit on due to your disability or medical condition, the testing staff is happy to help.
 Sites also have written instructions for you to read to follow the procedures and have a staff member with a clear mask in case you need to read lips.
 Please ask the staff at the site if you need something.

 I tested positive for COVID-19 and now I have the antibodies.
 Will I still be required to participate in the Carolina Testing Program in Fall 2021?